 365 Days and Ways to Serve

-Tulsa Coffee CrawlMarch 1, 2014 Volunteer Tulsa presents Tulsa's first Coffee Crawl sharing downtown's artisan coffee culture.
-Support your action center and experience specialty flavors, brewing methods, and the local coffee scene helping energize downtown Tulsa.
-Pick up your Crawl passport and bag o' goodies at Foolish Things, then walk, bike, jog, take a Pedi-Cab or drive the 3.6 mile Crawl route while enjoying food and drink samplers, "Coffee Talk" and volunteer service opportunities at each of the seven coffee shops:
+Tulsa Coffee CrawlMarch 1, 2014 Volunteer Tulsa presented Tulsa's first Coffee Crawl sharing downtown's artisan coffee culture.
+Coffee Crawlers could walk, bike, jog, take a Pedi-Cab or drive the 3.6 mile Crawl route while enjoying food and drink samplers, "Coffee Talk" and volunteer service opportunities at each of the seven coffee shops/cafes:

 - Foolish Things Coffee Company, 1001 South Main Street